 What Does Fiji Time Mean? (& What You Need to Know About It)© FijiPocketGuide.com

 The Time it Takes to Do Things

 Not long after you arrive in Fiji, you will notice how people do things just a little bit slower here.
-You’ll see that people walk down the street at a laid-back pace and, hell, the top speed limit in Fiji is 80 kph/50 mph which most people don’t want to reach anyway.
-This sometimes means that the check-out at the supermarket might run slower than you’re used to or even checking out of your hotel might take longer than expected (but to be fair, that only happens when the hotel is busy).
+You’ll see that people walk down the street at a laid-back pace, and, hell, the top speed limit in Fiji is 80 kph (50 mph), which most people don’t want to reach anyway.
+This sometimes means that the check-out at the supermarket might run slower than you’re used to, or even checking out of your hotel might take longer than expected (but to be fair, that only happens when the hotel is busy).

 Tours with Itineraries Might Change

 Some of us like to see an itinerary with the time and order of what activities are done and when.
 However, with Fiji Time, some things are subject to change!
-The reason isn’t always to do with things not running on time, but schedules often change depending on the ever-changing weather in Fiji.
+The reason isn’t always due to things not running on time, but schedules often change depending on the ever-changing weather in Fiji.
 There’s usually a good reason why itineraries change, so the best thing you can do is rip up that itinerary, sit back and enjoy the surprises throughout the day.
 You’re still likely to have a jam-packed day of fun while still hitting all the highlights of the tour (just not necessarily in the order and time planned).
 Speaking of tours, check out the 10 Best Sightseeing Tours in Fiji for plenty of excellent tours with loose itineraries!

+What Does Fiji Time Mean? (& What You Need to Know About It)© FijiPocketGuide.com